trimstray/nginx-admins-handbook/doc/RULES.md

   > The HSTS header needs to be set inside the HTTP block with the `ssl` listen statement or you risk sending Strict-Transport-Security headers over HTTP sites you may also have configured on the server.
 Additionally, you should use `return 301` for the HTTP server block to be redirected to HTTPS.

   > I recommend to set the `max-age` to a big value like `31536000` (12 months) or `63072000` (24 months).

+  > Ideally, you should always use `includeSubdomains` with HSTS.
+This will provide robust security for the main hostname as well as all subdomains.
+The issue here is that (without `includeSubdomains`) a man in the middle attacker can create arbitrary subdomains and use them inject cookies into your application.
+In some cases, even leakage might occur.
+The drawback of `includeSubdomains`, of course, is that you will have to deploy all subdomains over SSL.

   > There are a few simple best practices for HSTS (from [The Importance of a Proper HTTP Strict Transport Security Implementation on Your Web Server](https://blog.qualys.com/securitylabs/2016/03/28/the-importance-of-a-proper-http-strict-transport-security-implementation-on-your-web-server)):
   >